 Hand-painted knobs have a vintage look.
 They are tailor-made for a home with an eclectic style.

 Embellishments or accessories can complete the look of your interior doors.
-Just be sure to choose the same style and finish as the handles you have selected.
+Just be sure to choose the same style and finish for the accessories that you selected for the handles.

 A rosette or backplate is the decorative trim that goes between the knob/lever and the door.
-A rosette can be embellished or plain but should match the finish of the doorknob or lever.
+A rosette can be embellished or plain but the finish should match the doorknob or lever.
 Rosettes come in a wide variety of shapes such as rectangular, square, round, and oval.

 Coordinate the finish and style of the exposed hardware for any sliding, pocket, or barn doors with the hardware on the other interior doors in your home.